Italian Pasta Brands: 25 Quality Picks for Pasta Lovers

 Divella (Italian pasta brand)

-Established in 1890, Divella is a renowned Italian pasta brand, with its first pasta made by Francesco Divella near Bari.
+Established in 1890, Divella is a renowned Italian pasta brand.
+Its first pasta was made by Francesco Divella near Bari.
 Divella’s philosophy revolves around quality control and consumer health and safety.

-The brand offers a variety of pasta shapes, such as Spaghetti Ristorante, Elicoidali Pasta, Lisce Zitoni, and Penne Ziti Rigate.
-As an icon of Italy, Divella pasta is known and exported worldwide.
+The brand offers a variety of pasta shapes, such as Spaghetti Restaurant, Ellicoidali Pasta, Lisce Zitoni, and Penne Ziti Rigate.
+Divella pasta is known and exported worldwide as an icon of Italy.

 This southern Italy company produces an extensive range of pasta, with over 150 formats available.
 The packaging label is multilingual, catering to a global audience.